 High quality training and apprenticeships delivered across the UK

-In July 2016 Mantra launched the National Logistics Academy to provide training, apprenticeships and workforce development to large, levy paying national logistics employers through a nationwide network of specialist logistics training providers.
+The National Logistics Academy provides training, apprenticeships and workforce development to large, levy paying national logistics employers through a nationwide network of specialist logistics training providers.

 Strength in numbers

 With a combined turnover of £50 million and some 500 staff, the National Logistics Academy is the new force in logistics training.
 Our aim is to provide national logistics operators with a truly national training service that delivers:

 The National Logistics Academy provides the full range of logistics training courses and career development programmes including: Driver CPC, Transport Manager CPC, ADR, LGV licence acquisition training and logistics apprenticeships for both new and existing employees.

 All customer contact is managed through the Academy Hub in Manchester where staff are able to monitor and report on all learners’ progress utilising a centralised system.
 The Hub schedules training delivery through the Academy members according to location and requirements.

 We have taken a completely new approach to Driver CPC that is focused on changing driver behaviour and delivering tangible benefits to your business.
 Whether you want delivery via our network or you want to join our consortium and deliver yourself, you will find that our courses and learning resources are refreshingly different.

 Our nationwide network comprises experienced specialist logistics training providers who deliver uniform training and career development programmes from 45 locations throughout the UK, all working under a single brand.
 This includes 12 DVSA approved LGV test centres.